nicolehao34/LeadGen.AI/README.md

 The application will be available at [http://localhost:3000](http://localhost:3000)

-Assuming that you are an end-user who's working at DuPont Tedlar’s sales team named John Smith (I know, great name!), and that you have already logged in using your company email/acount.
+Assuming that you are an end-user who's working at DuPont Tedlar's sales team named John Smith (I know, great name!), and that you have already logged in using your company email/acount.
 ## Step 1: Select or Create an Ideal Customer Profile (ICP)

 The first step is to define who your ideal customers are.